bachorp/mat/README.md

 The instance generation is the same as for MAT, i.e. if the same respective parameters are given the same instance will be generated.
 Note that when given more containers than agents, CBS-MAPD will always fail.

+---

+`[1]` *Barták, R; Zhou, N; Stern, R; Boyarski, E; and Surynek, P. 2017.
+Modeling and Solving the Multi-agent Pathfinding Problem in Picat.
+In 29th IEEE International Conference on Tools with Artificial Intelligence, ICTAI 2017, 959-966.
+IEEE Computer Society.*